 The program is designed to provide emerging social sector leaders with meaningful opportunities to gain professional experience, develop skills, build a professional network, and learn more about working in the nonprofit and social impact sphere.
 All while providing impactful host organizations with impressive and skilled interns.

-Interns will join a cohort of like-minded peers and participate in additional professional development coaching and workshops throughout their internship.
+Interns will join a cohort of like-minded peers and participate in additional professional development workshops and opportunities throughout their internship.

 Interns have successfully led and contributed to projects related, but not limited, to: